pionxzh/wakaru/packages/unminify/README.md

 ### `prettier`

-This transformation formats the code with [prettier](https://prettier.io/).
-We usually use this rule to format the code after all the other transformations.
+This transformation formats the code with [prettier](https://prettier.io/), typically applied after all other transformations.

 ## Extra